HumanSignal/label-studio/docs/source/tutorials/dummy_model.md

 ## Create the simplest Machine Learning backend

 This tutorial explains the basics of using a Machine Learning (ML) backend with Label Studio.
-For the sake of simpflicity, this tutorial relies on a _dummy model_ that just produces random predictions.
+For the sake of simplicity, this tutorial relies on a _dummy model_ that just produces random predictions.
 This model is compatible with any classification task, such as those projects where the `<Choices>` tag is used.

 For example, let's consider this labeling config: